Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 They’re fitted exclusively with an eight-speed automatic transmission, while the A180d comes with either a 6-speed manual as standard, with a seven-speed automatic being offered optionally.

-The plug-in, badged A250e mates a 160PS petrol 1.3-litre with a 102PS electric motor, it working very well together and offering good, useable, electric-only range.
+The plug-in, badged A250e, mates a 160PS petrol 1.3-litre with a 102PS electric motor, which works very well together and offers a good, useable, electric-only range.
 It’s only offered with the eight-speed automatic transmission.

 Topping the range is that AMG model, the A 35 4Matic, developing 306PS from its 2.0-litre turbocharged engine and driving all four wheels via an AMG version of the seven-speed automatic transmission.